alan-turing-institute/DetectorChecker/README.md

 ## Vignette

 The user guide vignette provides detailed instructions for using the package and loading specific examples.
-Make sure you installed following the `with vignette` instructions:
+Make sure you installed the package including vignette following the instructions above (see use of build_vignettes = TRUE in Section Installation) and then load the package followed by the vignette command:

 ```
 library(detectorchecker)